probabl-ai/consortgroup-workshop/README.md

 skore agent --hub-url https://api.workshop.probabl.ai
 ```

 It will ask you what workspace you want to use.
-Select **workshop-wavestone**.
+Select **workshop-consortgroup**.
 Then it will ask you what code harness you want to use (copilot, claude-code, etc.).
 Select the one your prefer.

 You are now ready to create your first model!